This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

 Cerebral palsy and Down syndrome are both disorders that affect children for life, and a child may be born with both.
-Children with either condition face challenges, including physical disabilities, mental and emotional health issues, and inclusion and social isolation problems.
-Early interventions and good lifelong care improve the quality of life for children with either or both conditions.
+Cerebral palsy is a neurological condition that usually occurs at birth and causes physical disabilities.
+Down syndrome is a chromosomal abnormality that causes physical and cognitive disabilities.
+Children with either condition face challenges, but early interventions and lifelong care improve function and quality of life.

 What Is Cerebral Palsy?

-Cerebral palsy is a neurological condition, meaning it involves the nervous system, and it begins with the brain.
-It manifests primarily as a disorder of movement and muscle tone.
-Depending on the individual, it can have far-reaching complications and symptoms ranging from mild to severe and debilitating.
+Cerebral palsy is a neurological condition that involves the nervous system and begins with the brain.
+Cerebral palsy is a disorder of movement and muscle tone.
+Depending on the individual, it can have far-reaching complications and symptoms ranging from mild to severe and debilitating.[1]

 Brain damage or a disruption in normal brain development occurring in the womb during labor and delivery or shortly after birth causes cerebral palsy.